linode/docs/docs/guides/security/upgrading/migrate-from-centos-8-to-centos-stream/index.md

 image: MIGRATE.jpg
 modified_by:
   name: Linode
-title: "Migrate From CentOS 8 to CentOS Stream"
+title: "How to Migrate From CentOS 8 to CentOS Stream"
-h1_title: "How to Migrate From CentOS 8 to CentOS Stream"
+title_meta: "Migrate From CentOS 8 to CentOS Stream"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny